loading

 Table of Contents

 A slow checkout or a cashier who fumbles through the POS screen costs you far more than time — it erodes customer trust and directly impacts revenue.
 Whether you are onboarding a brand-new cashier or refreshing your entire team, mastering how to use a POS machine is the single most critical operational skill on the floor.
+This guide covers everything from first-time setup to end-of-day reporting.

 Step-by-step guide how to use a POS machine